oracle/coherence-go-client/README.md

     }
     defer session.Close()

-    // create a new NamedMap with key of int and value of string namedMap, err := coherence.NewNamedMap[int, string](session, "my-map")
+    // get a NamedMap with key of int and value of string namedMap, err := coherence.GetNamedMap[int, string](session, "my-map")
     if err != nil {
         panic(err)
     }